 On the Expanded basis, finance income is £34k (2013: £27k) and finance costs are £1,699k (2013: £6k); the difference being the Group's acquisition facility costs which are incurred within TRIG UK, the Company's single, direct subsidiary.
-These costs are shown in Section 2.6 of the Strategic Report on page 36.
+These costs are shown in Section 2.6 of the Strategic Report.

 The gain on foreign exchange on the Expanded basis is £1,174k (2013: £Nil).
-The reconciliation from the IFRS basis to the Expanded basis, which includes the FX gain realised within TRIG UK, the Company's single, direct subsidiary, is shown in Section 2.6 of the Strategic Report on page 36.
+The reconciliation from the IFRS basis to the Expanded basis, which includes the FX gain realised within TRIG UK, the Company's single, direct subsidiary, is shown in Section 2.6 of the Strategic Report.

-9. INCOME TAX
+9. Income tax